openhwgroup/cva6/mk/README.md

 - Invoking the toolchain to compile compliance test programs for simulation
 - Importing the source code in DVT Eclipse IDE (https://dvteclipse.com/)

+In the core-v-verif UVM environment, the distinction between a **_testcases_** and **_test-program_** is important.
+* **testcase**: a SystemVerilog class extended from uvm_test that instantiates and controls the UVM environment.
+A testcase will control things like whether or not, and when, an interrupt is asserted and randomization of cycle timing on the external memory interfaces.
+* **test-program**: a C or assembler program that is executed by the core RTL model.
+<br><br>
+There may be only one testcase, but typically there are many test-programs.
+For more information please refer to the [Verification Strategy](https://core-v-docs-verif-strat.readthedocs.io/en/latest/intro.html)
+<br><br>
-The UVM testcases are at `CV_CORE/tests/uvmt`.
+The testcases are at located at `CV_CORE/tests/uvmt`.
 Test-programs can be found in `CV_CORE/tests/program`.
 See the README in those directories for more information.
 <br><br>
-Please refer to the [Verification Strategy](https://core-v-verif-verification-strategy.readthedocs.io/en/master/) for a discussion on the distinction between a _testcase_ (a SystemVerilog class extended from uvm_test that instantiates and controls the UVM environment) and a _test-program_ (a C or assembler program that runs on the core RTL model) in this environment.
-<br><br>
 To run the UVM environment you will need:
-- a run-time license for the Imperas OVPsim Instruction Set Simulator (free to OpenHW Group Contributors),
+- a run-time license for the Imperas OVPsim Instruction Set Simulator
 - a SystemVerilog simulator,
 - the UVM-1.2 library,
 - the RISC-V GCC compiler, and